The Shepherd Hut, Wales

 • Or simply stroll down to Tonfanau Beach and explore the caves (20 mins from the door); can you find the one with a tunnel back to the estate?

-• You’re staying within Snowdonia National Park (now officially called Eryri National Park) with its 9 mountain ranges, 15 peaks over 3,000 feet and 23 miles of sweeping coastline.
+• You’re staying within Eryri (Snowdonia) National Park with its 9 mountain ranges, 15 peaks over 3,000 feet and 23 miles of sweeping coastline.
 Use your cosy hut as a base to explore the lakes, rivers and icy waterfalls.

 • Swim at Tal-y-llyn, a stunning ribbon lake circled by a walking trail, with plenty of entry spots for dipping.
 Afterwards, go for lunch at the Ty’n Y Cornel Hotel (20 mins’ drive).